 In addition to physical benefits of quitting drugs and alcohol, being sober for 90 days will almost assuredly have a positive impact on your mental health.
 As your natural endorphins and dopamine begin to normalize, you’ll find it easier to manage stress and difficult emotions without relying on substances.

 Substance use disorders can worsen symptoms of mental health conditions and make it more difficult to manage them.
-After 90 days of sobriety, you may notice improvements in your mood and overall well-being.
+After 90 days of sobriety, you may notice improvements in your mood and and that you're feeling better without drugs.

 There’s a saying in recovery that trust is “lost in dollars and earned in pennies.”
 It’s a fancy way of saying that rebuilding lost trust is a slow process, but it is doable.